Skip to content

 Kaj Kraus

-Kaj, a white man, smiles while standing in front of a white wall.
-He has shoulder-length dark red hair and is wearing a black crew neck.
+Kaj, a white man with a beard, smiles while standing in front of a tan wall.
+He has short dark red hair and is wearing a black crew neck.